SxMShaDoW/lab-aemc-utah/docs/800-intake-approval.md

 **Congratulations!**

-Sydney is ready begin building her first app.
+Sydney is ready to begin building her first app.

 Jayne was able to configure Sydney's access **without** the need for the admin role.